To evacuate or not? In Odessa, some older residents cannot flee war.

 Oleksandr Zayarny, 68, has only ever known Odessa.
 He was born here.
 His mother was born here.
 His grandmother was born here.

 “There is nowhere to go, only Odessa,” he said.
-“My father died during the World War II.
+“My father died during World War II.
 My wife died.
 I’m alone now.”

 His wife’s black-and-white portrait hangs on the wall of the apartment he remodeled himself.
 She died more than three decades ago at just 33 years old.
 They did not have any children, and he never remarried.
 Instead, he helped repair homes for other families.
 He is a petite man who walks with difficulty — the price of a bad fall he took while painting a church years ago.